-Eligibility: Only projects completed on or after January 1, 2013 are eligible.
+Eligibility: Only new construction projects completed on or after January 1, 2014 are eligible.

 Entry fee: The Building Team Awards entry fee is $250.00.

-Format: Send CD or flash drive (or email via a file sharing service like Dropbox) with entry materials (PowerPoint presentation; separate file with hi-res images; Written Statement of Support, Project Information Sheet, and Payment Sheet or check) by March 14, 2014 to:
+Format: Send flash drive (or via a file-sharing service like Dropbox) with entry materials (PowerPoint presentation; separate file with hi-res images; Written Statement of Support, Project Information Sheet, and Payment Sheet or check) by February 2, 2015 to:

 3030 W. Salt Creek Lane, Ste.
 201

 We look forward to seeing your entry (or entries).
 Good luck!
 BD+C